vvhg1/fisk_build_guide/readme.md

 ![image info](./images/title.png)

+# WARNING, this is a pre-release!
+This means that the files and the guide are essentially untested and there is no guaranty that everything will smoothly assemble as intended (or as a worst case, at all!)

 An ergonomic 54-key hand wired split keyboard running QMK on the Elite-C microcontroller, living inside its 3D-printed case.

 ![image info](./images/fisk2.png)